 In 2005, the Ministry of Education and Science of the Republic of Lithuania passed the Concept of Non-formal Education for Children.
-The Concept laid the basis for the policy of the non-formal children’s education, defined the principles of its organising and financing through the model of non-formal education voucher.
+The Concept laid the basis for the policy of non-formal children’s education, defined the principles of how it is organised and financed through the model of non-formal education vouchers.
 The model foresaw that the state and municipalities would allocate a certain amount of money for each pupil of primary, basic and secondary school for non-formal education activities.

 A plan for improving the funding of non-formal education of children was adopted in 2013.
 It encompassed three goals: to elaborate the financing model of non-formal children’s education, to improve the infrastructure and environment of non-formal children’s education, and to create the financing system of national projects of non-formal education.

 According to the elaborated financing model of non-formal education that was introduced in 2015, the recommended amount of funding for non-formal education is 15 EUR per month for each pupil.
 Municipalities can change this amount according to their priorities, but it may not be less than 10 EUR or more than 20 EUR per month for each pupil.
 The funding can be allocated only to accredited programmes of non-formal education that were registered in a special register and evaluated by the commissions of municipalities.
 Accredited programmes are announced on the website of municipalities along with an invitation for children and parents to register for programmes.
 The announcement of programmes are available in the open vocational information system AIKOS.
 According to this system, in 2022, there have been 1576 public and private institutions and individual persons which have been accredited to provide nonformal education services for children.
 They have been running 9 259 programmes of non-formal education.
 There were also 101 institutions of non-formal education for adults that provided 5 175 programmes.
 However, not all non-formal education providers are accredited and registered, so their number may be higher.